 United States Copyright law both limits and allows for the use of copyrighted materials.

-Article 1, Section 8, of the United States Constitution states that:
+Article 1, Section 8, of the United States Constitution states:

 "The Congress shall have Power… To promote the progress of Science and useful Arts, by securing for limited Times to Authors and inventors the elusive Right to their respective Writing and Discoveries.".
 The intent of U.S. copyright law is to protect authors of “original works of authorship”.